Latest News Release -

 Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this press release.

-SOURCE: Alaska Energy Metals Corporation
+SOURCE: Alaska Energy Metals Corp.

 View the original press release on ACCESS Newswire